gavinbarnard/aterx-pool-stats/README.md

 make sure all config lines are correct and that the file can be parsed with jq .

-create the neccesary locations with nginx to host your website files. see pool.template.html as an example
+create the neccesary locations with nginx to host your website files. see sample.nginx.conf

+For the SSI replacements by report.py see: see pool.template.html as an example

 run the ./exporter.sh script and validate it works Change the path in this script to the config file if not